 Many studies have confirmed that people with a certain gene combination are more affected by stress in life which leads to a genetic susceptibility or vulnerability, for example, for depression, behavioral problems, or violence.
 This specific gene combination only becomes toxic when combined with stressful life events.
 These people have emergency brains which react more vigorously to feelings of danger making them more vulnerable when things go wrong.
 However, individuals with a different gene combination appear to sail through life’s adversities with very few negative consequences.
 (For more information see blog: Nature or Nurture?)

-In her book Rainy Brain, Sunny Brain, Elaine Fox tells of the work of psychologist, Jay Belsky, who thought to take a closer look at these studies from a new perspective.
+In her book Rainy Brain, Sunny Brain: How to Retrain Your Brain to Overcome Pessimism and Achieve a More Positive Outlook, Elaine Fox tells of the work of psychologist, Jay Belsky, who thought to take a closer look at these studies from a new perspective.
 Upon reexamining many studies, he discovered something hidden in the data that had been previously overlooked.
 It turns out that people with the “vulnerability” gene combination were at greater risk when things went wrong, but the same genes also caused them to be of greater benefit when things went right.

 Fox concludes that: